SrinandanKota/DistributedSystems/DistributedCoinFlippingGame/README.md

 who is the winner of the game by calculating ((x+y) mod 2).
 If the result is 0, Alice is the winner.
 Otherwise, Bob is the winner.
 Doing so will guarantee no one can cheat, assuming we use a reliable hash function.
 At the end of the game, 95% of the deposits from both parties will be sent to the winner from the banker, the remaining 5% will be retained by the banker as a service fee.
 This round of the game will end.
-Such game can be repeated many many rounds.
+Such games can be repeated many many rounds.

-Some of the requirements:
+The code has the following features:

-1. Implement the banker program that can store and update the game transactions.
-When the banker wants to query the activity history, the system should provide the game transaction records within one day.
+1. Implements the banker program that can store and update the game transactions.
+When the banker wants to query the activity history, the system provides the game transaction records within one day.

 2. There are two user roles: participants and banker.
-A separate User Interface is required to each role/particpant.
-Only one active game at a time needs to be supported.
-At any given time, there may be at most one banker and at least two participants active with respect to a given round of game.
+A separate User Interface is implemented for each role/particpant.
+Only one active game at a time is supported.
+At any given time, there is at most one banker and at least two participants active with respect to a given round of game.

+Information about the files in this folder-

+For the first phase:

+  1)	Account.java creates the account and has user interface to query the account ID and the amount
+  2)	SendLumen.java allows the user to send money to a particular account
+  3)	ReceiveLumen.java allows the user to check account activity of any account

+For the second phase:

+  1)	Alice.java is run for sending hash value and the amount to the banker program
+  2)	Bob.java is run for sending hash value and the amount to the banker program
+  3)	Banker.java is run for determining the winner and transferring the funds

+The entire project has been implemented using the Java in the Eclipse IDE.

 V. Useful links